hychen39/javascript_teach/ch13/ch_13_part_2.md

 The result is 61.054982580283635 (then callback function)
 ```

+The resolve or reject handler functions are executed last.

 <!-- readFile() using the Promise object (assignment) -->

 You may interest in the following article about Promises: